WSN976654769/Vaccine-Booking-System/Readme.md

-# ELEC5619 VacBook Web Application
+# VacBook Web Application

 ## Background

 As the COVID-19 pandemic evolves, vaccination has become an important part of preventing COVID-19.
-This web program development, ELEC5619 course assignments as an opportunity, hope to develop a can solve the real problems of the web page.
-Through the development of the web page to the process and technology of web development practice learning and research.
+This web program is to improve the experience of booking vaccination and provide more useful features.
+Through the development of the web application to the process and technology of web development practice learning and research.

 ## Install